sUhAs1011/AI-Powered-Skill-Gap-Analysis-Reskilling-for-Employment-Trends/README.md

 - eda_analysis: This script analyzes raw job and course data, identifying missing values and key characteristics.
 It performs cross-dataset skill analysis to find common skills and highlight gaps between job requirements and course offerings.

-- data_processing: Cleans and standardizes raw data, handling missing values robustly and performing advanced skill normalization.
-It creates `combined_text` fields for embeddings and saves preprocessed files for later stages.
+- data_processing: This script cleans and standardizes raw data, handling missing values and normalizing skill names to a canonical form.
+It also creates a combined text field for each job and course, which is essential for later embedding.

 - populate_chromadb: Generates `all-MiniLM-L6-v2` embeddings for preprocessed jobs, courses, and individual skills, storing them in ChromaDB.
 It also creates initial job-to-course similarity mappings.

 - model_training: Trains a Deep Structured Semantic Model (DSSM) using ChromaDB embeddings, generating positive/negative pairs for contrastive learning.
 It employs CosineEmbeddingLoss, EMA(Exponential Moving Averaage) for validation, and early stopping to optimize and save the best model.